mwaylabs/The-M-Project/README.md

 ## <a name="bikini">Bikini</a>
 **Bikini – everything a model needs.**

-Without expense to the developer, data is synchronized from the server to the client.
-Changes are broadcast to all connected clients live, are available offline and changeable, and by limiting the transfer of modified records loading time and traffic can be optimized.Bikini is the connection between the Model and a Storage.
-It profides several adapters to access local and remote datastorage.
+Without expense to the developer, data is synchronised from the server to the client.
+Changes are broadcast to all connected clients live, are available offline and changeable, and by limiting the transfer of modified records loading time and traffic can be optimised.
+Bikini is the connection between the Model and a Storage.
+It provides several adapters to access local and remote data storage.

 ## <a name="mvc">Model–view–controller</a>
 `M.View`, `M.Controller`, `M.Model` and `M.Collection` extending from Backbone.js.
 You can use them like you would use them with Backbone itself.